Dua Lipa Rocks Fiery Red Garment At The 2019 amfAR Cannes Gala

-Beautiful singer, Dua Lipa attended the 2019 amfAR Cannes Gala yesterday and looked really elegant on the carpet.
+Beautiful singer Dua Lipa attended the 2019 amfAR Cannes Gala yesterday and looked really elegant on the carpet.

-The “Hotter Than Hell” songstress wore a fiery red poofy thrilly dress.
+The “Hotter Than Hell” songstress wore a fiery red, poofy and frilly dress.
 The garment went down to the floor and had many layers to it.
 The top half went across one shoulder, while the other was on display.
-Her hair was tied back and she accessorized the look with a couple of necklaces, a pair of earrings and a fancy ring to add that finishing touch.
-The “Be The One” chart-topper didn’t have to try very hard to be noticed, her presence was enough.
+Her hair was tied back and she accessorized the look with a couple of necklaces, a pair of earrings, and a fancy ring to add that finishing touch.
+The “Be The One” chart-topper didn’t have to try very hard to be noticed, as her presence was enough.

 In a series of uploads on her Instagram, there is a photo where she is bent down posing, showing off more of the details of the dress.
-She looks very happy to be there and like she’s a pro of getting those incredible red carpet shots, which she is.
+She looks very happy to be there and like she’s a pro at getting those incredible red carpet shots, which she is.
 In another upload, she is posing with her friend Sarah Carter.

 Within one hour of posting the photo, her followers were quick to share their thoughts on her look.